 Due to limited space for staging areas in the vicinity of the SREL contracts some city parks and boat ramps may be needed for storing and moving contractor's construction equipment and supplies and would be closed or subject to limited access for multiple years and left in an unrestored condition between contracts.
 SREL Contract 4 includes the temporary use of Garcia Bend Park's boat ramp and boat ramp parking lot during the construction period.
 This includes exclusive use by the Contractor of the driveway between Pocket Road and the boat ramp parking lot for vehicle and equipment access to staging areas, use of all or a portion of the boat ramp parking lot as a staging area, and use of the levee access ramps for Contractor access to the work area.
 The boat ramp would be closed for the construction season.
 USACE would coordinate with the City of Sacramento Parks and Recreation Department to ensure that construction is staged in a way that minimizes adverse effects to communities to the greatest extent practicable.
-The soccer field and tennis courts would not be impacted CVFPB and USACE would return all City parks to pre-project conditions upon completion of project construction.
+Notification to the City would be provided at least 2 weeks in advance.
+The soccer field and tennis courts would not be impacted CVFPB and USACE would return all City parks to preproject conditions upon completion of project construction.